-The question ‘is Google Forms HIPAA compliant and suitable for use by healthcare organizations?’ is extremely important as this is a very popular survey administration tool that allows users to create to be create form for data collection purposes.
-Typically is is used for surveys, event registrations and information collection via internal or public-facing web pages.
+Google Forms is a popular survey tool that allows users to create forms for data collection purposes and then export the data for analysis.
+Typically, Google Forms are used for surveys, event registrations, and information collection via internal or public-facing web pages.

 When used for these purposes by healthcare organizations, Google Forms does not have to be HIPAA compliant provided that no information is disclosed relating to an individual’s past, present, or future health condition, treatment for the condition, or payment for the treatment.

 However, when used to collect, store, or share Protected Health Information, healthcare organizations have to make Google Forms HIPAA compliant and enter into a Business Associate Agreement with Google as Google will have “persistent access” to the PHI.

 How to Make Google Forms HIPAA Compliant

 Two things are required to make Google Forms HIPAA compliant.
 The first is a subscription to a business or enterprise Workspace account that includes the capabilities to ensure the confidentiality, integrity, and availability of electronic PHI.